sheilatron/shiny_code_quest/README.md

 Pick out a code checker such as Flake8 or pylint.

-The easiest code checker to start out with the plain pep8 script.
+The easiest code checker to start out with is the pep8 script.

 #### Add Dependencies